FREQUENTLY ASKED QUESTIONS

 How do I apply for a position?

 Obtain an application from the Human Resources Division at the Marion County Sheriff’s Office, 692 NW 30th Avenue.
-Alternatively, you may visit our Human Resources section of the web site and download a printable application.
-Click Here to visit the Human Resources page.
+You may also visit the Human Resources section of our web site and download a printable application.
+Click here to visit our Human Resources page.

 Can I carry a firearm in my vehicle?